mdasifchand/Inference/README.md

 - from the root of the project run `./build/inference-tensorrt/inference-tensorrt

 # Pipeline
+- Find a problem (here: Classification)
+- Look for relevant ML model (Here NN)
 - Train Neural Network model
 - Quantize or prune model (if needed)
 - Generate a dynamic batch size based ONNX model with optimizations (if needed like constant folding etc)
 - Generate an optimized engine file